 5. Take a selfie with the Mountain Dude atop the highest peak on your hunt.

-6. Send some useful with the pack to the next person
+6. Send something useful with the pack to the next person

 7. Using a sharpie marker, write your name, first species harvested, and the state you were in; on the inside of the pack.